getgrit/python/.grit/patterns/openai_azure.md

 title: Upgrade to Azure OpenAI Python SDK v1.x
 ---

-Convert OpenAI from openai version to the v1 version, while using the Azure OpenAI.
+This migration attempts to encode some of the [Azure-specific details](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/migration) for migration to OpenAI Python SDK v1.x.

 This is a variant of the [standard migration](https://github.com/getgrit/python/blob/main/.grit/patterns/openai.md).

 tags: #python, #openai, #migration, #stainless, #azure